Vector35/binaryninja-api/docs/guide/objectivec.md

 ![](../img/objc_workflow_selected.png)

-This will automatically apply strucutre analysis as the binary is analyzed and also translate `objc_msgSend` calls to direct method calls, where possible.
+This will automatically apply structure analysis as the binary is analyzed and also translate `objc_msgSend` calls to direct method calls, where possible.